 The FDA has asked all consumers who currently have prescriptions or OTC versions of Zantac or other ranitidine products to stop taking them and dispose of the product immediately.
 Patients should speak to their health care providers about alternatives to these medications.

-If you or somebody you care about have been diagnosed with cancer and you believe that Zantac is the reason for the diagnosis, speak to an attorney immediately.
-At the SMT Legal, we are going to thoroughly investigate your case in order to secure any compensation you are entitled to.
+If you or somebody you care about has been diagnosed with cancer and you believe that Zantac is the reason for the diagnosis, speak to a medical malpractice attorney immediately.
+At SMT Legal, we are going to thoroughly investigate your case in order to secure any compensation you are entitled to.
 This can include:

 Call 412-765-3345 for a free case evaluation.
 Our attorneys are available by phone, email or in-person.